Azure Cosmos DB input binding for Azure Functions 2.x and higher

 Applies only to the Python v2 programming model.

-For Python v2 functions defined using a decorator, the following properties on the cosmos_db_input
+Python v2 functions are defined using the cosmos_db_input

 Property | Description |